Mikimilk/computational_finance/README.md

 # computational_finance

-This git collects program that practice about plotting computation of returns such as simple daily return, log daily returns, annualized daily return etc. ,computation of parameters such as covariance ,correlation etc. and sheet that describe what I have observed.
+This git collects program that practice about plotting computation of returns such as simple daily returns, log daily returns, annualized daily returns etc. ,computation of parameters such as covariance ,correlation ,mean ,kurtosis etc. and sheet that describe what I have observed from plotting or results of computation.

-Program is .ipynb and can open by Jupyter notebook.
+Filename extension of program is .ipynb .
+It can open by Jupyter notebook.